andizq/pcafactory/examples/cldB_cloudfactory/README.rst

    curl https://girder.hub.yt/api/v1/item/5da0777768085e00016c2e01/download -o Restest_extracted_001_240

-2. Read the snapshot and save the formatted physical information of the cloud for radiative transfer calculations.
+2. Read and clean the snapshot, and save the formatted physical information of the cloud for radiative transfer with LIME.

 .. code-block:: bash